 As more and more of us continue to stay inside and flatten the curve, there are many of us wondering when we will see a return of sport.
 Though many are thinking that June or July is looking likely, however, the return to sport will not be as it was.
 With social distancing rules set to be in our lives for several or more months, we will likely see sports returning with matches being played behind closed doors.
-This is looking likely in the world of boxing, as bookies are still betting on the UFC 2020 season many begin to wonder whether the UFC will return with televised events any time soon.
+This is looking likely in the world of boxing, as bookies are still 2 many begin to wonder whether the UFC will return with televised events any time soon.
 Now, it looks like May 9 will promise televised MMA.

 Though the atmosphere of these sporting events will change without a live audience, events can be shown on streams and pay per view to millions of people at home.
 Health, we hope, must be put first.
 This is one of the key problems that is preventing the return of sport.

 Another issue that is also preventing matches being played is travel restrictions.
 Most big leagues feature lots of travel, as teams play at home and then away, in order to maximize the number of people who might want to watch live action.

 A return to “normality” is something that is echoed across the world as leading officials work to get people back at work and getting the economies of nations back on track.
 With Donald Trump being widely outspoken on this topic, he has been known to say he wants a return to sport as soon as possible.